webflow-development/webflow.github.io/_posts/2025-06-23-bicep-deployment-solution.md

 4. Create three new repositories on GitLab:
    1. Repository for the base image with the Dockerfile.
    2. Repository for the deployment solution.
-   3. Repository for the effective deployment of your infrastructure on Azure.
+   3. Repository for deploying your actual infrastructure to Azure.

 > **NOTE:**
 > For large-scale environments and improved security, it is recommended to use your own GitLab Runner infrastructure with Kubernetes.
 For each purpose, use a different service principal without client secrets, or use managed identities and assign permissions directly via RBAC.

 # Bicep Deployment

-Just include the `bicep.gitlab-ci.yml` file in your project with the correct version `ref`.
+To use the deployment solution, include the `bicep.gitlab-ci.yml` file in your project, specifying the correct version `ref`.

 ```yaml
 include: